Health-Informatics-UoN/lettuce/README.md

 The project uses a Large Language Model to suggest formal drug names to match the informal name supplied by the user.
 Suggested formal drug names are then fed into parameterised SQL queries against the OMOP database to fetch the relevant concepts.
 Any returned concepts are then ranked by how well they match the supplied query and provided to the user.

-This is the rough process that the Llettuce API follows.
+This is the rough process that the Lettuce API follows.
 Subject to change

 ```mermaid
 flowchart TD